dimi-fn/Various-Data-Science-Scripts/AI/Notes.md

 It is about applying linear regression when we have multiple features in the training set.

+#### Polynomial Regression

+While multiple linear regression assumes a linear relationship between the target variable and the input features, polynomial regression can capture more curved and nonlinear patterns in the data.

 * f<sub>w,b</sub>(x) = w<sub>1</sub>x<sub>1</sub> + w<sub>2</sub>x<sub>2</sub> +...+ w<sub>n</sub>x<sub>n</sub>+b,
 where the **vector of w** containing all w (feature) cases and the **b** are the model *paremeters*